-In addition, there are patients that are at increased risk of diagnostic radiology, such as carriers of BRCA1/2 mutations, where radiation can be harmful, and children.
-He said that during CTA (computed tomography angiography), the breast may receive up to 24.3 milligrays (mGys) of radiation, compared to 4mGys with a mammogram.
-“If we displaced the breast and add lead on top of that, we can reduce dose to the breast by 10 mGys.
-If I was a patient with that mutation, I would want that protection but we just don’t know who those patients are.
+Additionally, there are patients who are at increased risk of diagnostic radiology, such as children and the carriers of BRCA1/2 mutations, where radiation can be harmful.
+During CTA (computed tomography angiography), he added, the breast may receive up to 24.3 milligrays (mGys) of radiation, compared to 4mGys with a mammogram.
+‘If we displaced the breast and add lead on top of that, we can reduce dose to the breast by 10 mGys.
+‘If I was a patient with that mutation, I would want that protection but we just don’t know who those patients are.
 Lead shielding, correctly placed outside the field of view and away from the AEC, can help reduce these harms.’

 Shane Foley is Associate Professor and Head of Subject for Radiography at University College Dublin, a past-President of the Irish Institute of Radiography and Radiation Therapy, and a current Executive Board member of the European Federation of Radiographer Societies (EFRS).
 He is currently on the EuroSafe Imaging Paediatric working group and was the EFRS representative on the European consensus statement on contact shielding.